daormar/debasher/doc/design_doc_resident.md

   resync line (see the Glossary) that every writer incarnation sends first, and the sender's replay regenerates the message.
 Only the framework writes to these channels; an external writer must send complete lines.
+- **Every fifo is defined by the process that writes it, through an output option, except one fed from outside the program**, which its reader defines through an input option with a fifo tag, `--control` for commands and `--external` for data (see "Channel kinds declared with the fifo").
+The engine reads the direction of every channel from this, and refuses a resident program that does not follow it when the program is loaded.

 ## Guarantees